Singhshubham-57/Crops-Classification-With-Recommendation-System-Machine-Learning/README.md

 # Crops Classification With Recommendation System using Machine Learning

-This project aims to classify different crops based on their images using machine learning techniques.
-Additionally, it includes a recommendation system to suggest suitable crops based on user input and preferences.
+ The Crop Recommendation System is a application that recommends suitable crops based on specific features such as soil type and temperature.
+This system utilizes data analysis techniques to suggest crops that are best suited to the given conditions, assisting farmers and agricultural professionals in making informed decisions.

 **Table of Contents**